elevata-labs/elevata/docs/sql_preview_pipeline.md

 - Columns formatted as alias."column_name" AS target_column
 - Empty lines before major clauses for readability

-Rendered SQL is displayed in a light green box (`alert alert-success` style) in the Elevata UI.
+Rendered SQL is displayed in a light green box (`alert alert-success` style) in the elevata UI.

 ## 5. Future Enhancements